emetriq/gradle-changelog-plugin/readme.md

 # Using the plugin

+## Where to get the plugin
-Right now you have to install the
+Right now you have to install the plugin to your local maven repository or to your own nexus.
+We are working on publishing this plugin to https://plugins.gradle.org/.

+## Using the plugin in your build.gradle

+    buildscript {

+        repositories {
+            mavenLocal()
+            jcenter()
+            // add your repos here
+        }

+        dependencies {
+            classpath 'com.emetriq.gradle:changelog-release-plugin:*'
+        }
+    }

+    apply plugin: 'emetriq.changelog-release'

+This will add a couple

 # Typical workflow

 # Building